JavaZakariae/Linux-commands/README.md

 - Create hiiden directories: ```mkdir .dir1```
 - Conversion of Normal/hidden files: using renaiming operation, ```mv .a.txt a.txt```

-## Copying, moving and renaiming files and directories using cp and mv commands (2)
+## Copying moving and renaiming files and directories using cp and mv commands (2)
 - ```cp a.txt b.txt```, if b.txt exists, its content will be ovewritten directly, to get confirmation message, ```cp -i a.txt b.txt```
 - Copy multiple files content to one destination file: ```cat a.txt b.txt > c.txt```
 - Moving and renaming files: ```mv oldname.txt newname.txt```